Ali Sooteh, NVP Images Photographer

 150 dogs and 70 cats now live in this shelter.
 Most of them have been abused by previous owners, or injured in road accidents, or suffer with digestive or mental health issues.
 This place is the only shelter in Iran that also keeps dogs with spinal cord injuries.
 Three females and one male contractor cover daily tasks in the shelter, but keeping them around has been hard due to the hardships of the job and the small salaries they earn.
 For such a high volume of work, this place needs more than seven workers at a time, but with current financial difficulties, Azadeh cannot afford it.
 It is challenging to run such a place with only four employees.

-Corona Iran Stat آمار بیماران کرونا در ایران Last Update on: اکتبر 11, 2024 at 1:07 ق.ظ
+Corona Iran Stat آمار بیماران کرونا در ایران Last Update on: نوامبر 21, 2024 at 2:23 ق.ظ

 Iran is an Islamic country, and the dog is considered an impure animal.
 Over time, when hardliners became aware of the existence of this shelter, Azadeh repeatedly received messages threatening that the shelter would be set on fire.
 Monthly expenses of the shelter, which exceed 30 million tomans ($1500) a month, are usually covered by public donations.
 Unfortunately, with the outbreak of coronavirus and people’s low incomes, the volume of public donations has greatly decreased, and the institute is struggling with many problems.
 These difficulties have also affected the workers, and two of them have had to be replaced.